 The Hollywood star is Irish on both sides.
 His mother, Kathleen McCabe, was born in New Jersey, but her family hails from the Cavan/Monaghan area.
 His father James Donald McConaughey also had Irish roots.
 He was from Louisiana and was a former professional football player.

 McConaughey married Camila Alves, a Brazilian model and designer, in 2012.
-The couple have three children.
+The couple has three children.

 Speaking to the Irish Sun McConaughey said, “My kids are really privileged to call themselves Brazilian Irish.
 Irish Brazilian, how great is that?
 Connected to two of the most vibrant, colorful, exciting cultures on the planet.
 Both very different yet with so many similarities.
 It’s beautiful.
 It’s a gift."